georgeluan49/tik-tac-toe/README.md

 You can use the joy stick to place O's and X's onto the game board.

-The following video shows a demonstration of how the device works.
+[This video](https://drive.google.com/file/d/1xu_RuYDYeFWfi9AHcD9hCLMo0Cxis_JX/view?usp=sharing) shows a demonstration of how the device works.